4G0NYY/Project-EVA/README.md

 My goal is to create an AI which will exactly predict the Stock market and then handle this information accordingly.

-Also, I'm planning on doing all of this project in python, for the simple fact that it's sooo much easier than for example C# or C in general (my opinion).
+Welp, I wanted to do this project in python, but it seems like I've slipped into C#...
+Whoopsie

 I'm building 2 different implementations, one that works with crypto wallets and the other one?
 I don't even know . . .